-Susliks, also known as Spermophilus, are a unique genus of ground squirrels belonging to the family Sciuridae (rodents).
+Susliks, or Spermophilus, are a unique genus of ground squirrels belonging to the family Sciuridae (rodents).

-As a result of this, all the former Spermophilus species that are native to North America have been transferred to other genera, leaving only the Asian and European species as true Spermophilus.
+As a result, all the former Spermophilus species native to North America have been transferred to other genera, leaving only the Asian and European species as true Spermophilus.

 - Kingdom: Animalia